seanggggggg/Credit-Card-Approval-Prediction-ML/README.md

 # Project-Credit-Card-Prediction-ML
-Data from UCI ML Repository
+Data from UCI Machine Learning Repository
+Python 3.5

 Step 1: Applying Logistic Regression on Data to achieve a 83.33% accuracy on predicting the credit card approvals